Deliveries outstripped production, suggesting Tesla has cleared some inventory.

 Key Highlights

-- Utilizes advanced manufacturing technologies including AI and robotics.
+- Utilized advanced manufacturing technologies and AI for efficiency.

 Real-World Impact